By: Susan Dugdale | Last modified: 04-16-2021

 The setting for this fictitious introduction speech is a conference for an organization called "Women in Leadership".
 The audience are primarily women drawn together through an interest in leadership roles.

-At the end of the speech, the speaker will lead the clapping as Rose Stephenson, the person being introduced, takes center stage.
+At the end of the speech, the speaker will lead the clapping as Rose Stephenson, the keynote speaker being introduced, takes center stage.

 "She's been a stalwart member of "Women in Leadership" for the last ten years.
-Over that time she's served in every office: secretary, treasurer, chairperson, chief fundraiser, education officer to name a few and in some roles several times over.
+Over that time she's served in every office: secretary, treasurer, chairperson, chief fundraiser, education officer... to name just a few, and in some roles several times over.

 Her passionate dedication to promoting public speaking as an important component of empowerment is inspiring.
 We estimate that she has personally mentored at least 100 new speakers and has set an extraordinary "yes, you can" example for many more.